earthly/website/blog/_posts/2021-03-11-build-your-own-ngrok-clone.md

 <div class="notice--warning">
 **❗ Don't Forget**

-Replace `$LOCAL_PORT` with the port your application is running on, and `$PUBLIC_DNS` with the AWS-assigned public DNS name, like you did for the NGINX config.
+Replace `$LOCAL_PORT` with the port your application is running on, and `$PUBLIC_DNS` with the AWS-assigned public DNS name, like you did for the Nginx config.
 </div>

 Once that is up, all you need to do is simply share the AWS public DNS name with anybody you want to allow into your locally-hosted website!

 ## Teardown

 Although you can leave the proxy up for as long as you like, you'll likely need to tear it down eventually.
-If you have AWS console access, simply terminate the instance, delete the security group, and delete the keypair.
+If you have AWS console access, simply terminate the instance, delete the security group, and delete the key pair.
 If you saved the IDs of these resources (they are in the JSON responses from earlier), you can also do it via the command line:

     ❯ aws ec2 terminate-instances --no-cli-pager --instance-ids $EC2_ID > /dev/null